Program

 TEACHERS AND SPECIAL GUESTS*

-Classes are taught by the most important personalities of the current classical dance scene, all of them teachers, ballet masters or stars of the main ballet institutions.
+Classes and masterclasses are taught by the most important personalities of the current classical dance scene, all of them teachers, ballet masters or stars of the main ballet institutions:

 Anna Podlesnaya - RMB Faculty teacher, Vaganova Academy licensed teacher